Baptism should be a date to remember

 By George Weigel

-George Weigel is Distinguished Senior Fellow of the Ethics and Public Policy Center in Washington, D.C.
+George Weigel is a senior fellow of the Ethics and Public Policy Center in Washington, D.C.

 |Back to top||Back to Commentary|